 ENC.
 B1

-Meeting: ICS Board
+Meeting: Meeting: ICS Board

-Report Title: Patient Story - End of Life Care
+Report Title: Patient S Story - End of Life Care

-Date of meeting: Friday 12 July 2019
+Date of meeting ] : Friday 1 2 July 2019 9

-Agenda Item Number: 4
+Agenda Item Nu umber: 4

-Work-stream SRO: Richard Mitchell
+Work-stream SI RO: Richard Mitchell

-Report Author: Carl Ellis
+Report Author: Carl Ellis 3

-Attachments/Appendices: Enc.
+Attachments/Ap opendices: Enc.
 B2.
 End of Life Care Together

-Report Summary:
+Report Summar ry:

 End of life care is a process of advance care planning for patients perceived to be in the last 12 months of life.
 In South Nottinghamshire, Nottingham City and Mid-Nottinghamshire, our aim is to identify everyone who would benefit from the advance care planning process to describe their future care needs, record these needs and provide care packages that focus on symptom management, carers support and psychological needs.

-The presentation will provide an example from Mid-Nottinghamshire to show how collaborative working from palliative care providers is adding value to the delivery of end of life care, supporting patients to be cared for in their preferred place of care.
+The presentation will provide an example from Mid-Nottinghamshire to show how

+of end of life care care. s is adding value for in their prefer

 Action:

-To approve the recommendations
+☐ To approve th ne recommend dations

-Recommendations:
+Recommendation ons:

-Key implications considered in the report:
+Key implication s considered in the re eport:

-Financial
+Financial •

-Value for Money / [\boxtimes
+Value for Money ,

 Risk

-Legal [
+Legal 17

 Workforce

-Citizen engagen nent [
+Citizen engagem nent

-Clinical engager ment [
+Clinical engagen

-Equality impact assessment [
+Equality impact a 17

-Engagement to date:
+Engagement to

-Board Partnership Forum Finance Directors Group Planning Group Workstream Network
+Board Partnership Forum ' D inance irectors Group Planning Group Workstream Network

 Performance Clinical Mid Nottingham South

-Oversight Reference Nottingham- Nottingham City ICP Nottingham-
+Oversight Reference tingham- City ICP Nottingham-

 Group Group shire ICP shire ICP

-CS high level an nbitions of:
+Contribution to delivering the ICS high level ambitions of:

-Health and Well being
+Health and Wellt Health and Wellbeing

-Care and Quality у
+Care and Quality / Care and Quality

-\times

 Finance and Efficiency

 Culture

 Is the paper confidential?

 Yes

-No
+No No

-Note: Upon request for the release of a paper deemed confidential, under Section 36 of the Freedom of Information Act 2000, parts or all of the paper will be considered for release.
+Note: Upon request for the release of a paper deemed confidential, under Section 30 6 of the

+Freedom of Information Act 2000, parts or all of the paper will be considered for rel ease.